atealxt/atealxt.github.io/_posts/2015-11-03-file-upload-server-progress-estimation.md

 ```

 Parameter `progressServerRate`: estimated server progress percentage.
-With it the progress bar will keep 30 percent spaces for server consume.
+With it the progress bar will keep part of spaces for server consuming.

 ## Exponential decay